What is Halal? Learn Everything You Need to Know

 Herbivorous animal fat is broken down by the body within the bloodstream resynthesizing the fat into a readily available energy source.

-Note: Pork is not the only meat which is prohibited, but the flesh of all carnivorous animals is not allowed to be eaten, while that of herbivorous animals is permitted.
+Note: Pork is not the only meat that is prohibited, the flesh of all carnivorous animals is not allowed to be eaten, while that of herbivorous animals is permitted.

 So What is Halal Meat?